 Off-Shore Ale Company brewery right in the center of Oak Bluffs.
 Afterwards,

 you can stroll around Oak Bluffs exploring the lively Circuit Ave, or to Trinity Park which is surrounded by quaint gingerbread style cottages or enjoy a quiet stroll through Ocean Park.

 Other great activities include the

 Native Earth Teaching Farm (508-645-3304) in Chilmark, the Polly Hill Arboretum

 Kayaking in the Cape & Islands

-and much, much more.
-The Trustees of Reservations also offers a guided tour of Cape
+The Trustees of Reservations offer a guided tour of Cape

 Poge Lighthouse.
 Learn its history, climb the spiral staircase, and witness breathtaking